IFSC Climbing World Championships

 The IFSC Climbing World Championships are the biennial (i.e. held once every two years) world championship event for competition climbing that is organized by the International Federation of Sport Climbing (IFSC).
-This event determines the male and female world champions in the three disciplines of sport climbing: lead climbing, bouldering, and speed climbing.
-Since 2012, a Combined ranking is also determined, for climbers competing in all disciplines, and additional medals are awarded based on that ranking.
+This event determines the male and female world champions in the three disciplines of competition climbing: competition lead climbing, competition bouldering, and competition speed climbing.
+Since 2012, a combined ranking is also determined, for climbers competing in all disciplines, and additional medals are awarded based on that ranking.
 The first event was organized in Frankfurt in 1991.

 History

-Creation and organisers
+Creation and organizers

-In 1991, the Union Internationale des Associations d'Alpinisme (UIAA) organized the first climbing championships.
-The International Council for Competition Climbing (ICC) was created in 1997 as an internal body of the UIAA to take charge of competitions.
+In 1991, the Union Internationale des Associations d'Alpinisme (UIAA) organized the competition climbing championships.
+The International Council for Competition Climbing (ICC) was created in 1997 as an internal body of the UIAA to take charge of competition climbing.

 In 2007, the independent IFSC was created as a continuation of the ICC to govern competition climbing.

 Events

 The present format has four disciplines: lead, speed, bouldering, and combined.

 The first championships had two events: lead and speed.
 Bouldering was added in 2001.

 In 2012, 2014 and 2016, a combined ranking (sometimes also called overall ranking) was computed for climbers participating in all of the three events.
 In 2018, a specific combined event was included which the six climbers with highest overall ranking were invited to enter.
 The combined event requires athletes to compete in all three disciplines, and they receive a single combined score based on all three results.
 Scores achieved in single-discipline events are not relevant to the combined score, and there are no awards for any one part of the combined event.
-The 2018 combined event tested the new Olympic Games format, which will be used at the first appearance of climbing at the Olympics in 2020.
+The 2018 combined event tested the new Olympic Games format, which was used at the first appearance of climbing at the Olympics in 2020.
 In 2019 the Combined competition was held again with the best eight men's and women's athletes receiving invitations to the 2020 Olympics.

-Paraclimbing was introduced at the 2012 World Championships, but from 2019 it became its own championship, the IFSC Paraclimbing World Championships.
+In 2011, the IFSC Paraclimbing World Championships were established.
+The event is usually held alongside the open class competition.
+Para athletes compete in lead only, except for 2011 when a speed climbing competition was held as well.